gomidi/midi/README.md

 - [x] small modular core packages
 - [x] typed Messages

-## Non-Goals

-- [ ] constructing of MIDI time code messages
-- [ ] Multidimensional Polyphonic Expression (MPE)
-- [ ] dealing with the inner structure of sysex messages
-- [ ] CLI tools

 ## Drivers

-For "over the wire" communication you need a `Driver`to connect with the MIDI system of your OS.
+For "cable" communication you need a `Driver`to connect with the MIDI system of your OS.
 Currently there are two multi-platform drivers available:
 - package `gitlab.com/gomidi/rtmididrv` based on rtmidi
 - package `gitlab.com/gomidi/portmididrv` based on portmidi

 ## Porcelain package

-For easy access, the porcelain packages `gitlab.com/gomidi/midi/reader` and `gitlab.com/gomidi/midi/writer` are recommended.
+For easy access, the packages `gitlab.com/gomidi/midi/reader` and `gitlab.com/gomidi/midi/writer` are recommended.

 The other packages are more low level and allow you to write your own implementations of the `midi.Reader`, `midi.Writer`and `midi.Driver` interfaces to wrap the given SMF and live readers/writers/drivers for your own application.